-The scheme will also ask applicants to report how your project will contribute towards our cross cutting themes of:
+The Scheme will also ask applicants to report how your project will contribute towards the Welsh Governments cross cutting themes of:

-- equality of opportunity and gender mainstreaming
+- Equality of opportunity and Gender mainstreaming

-- · tackling poverty and social exclusion
+- Tackling Poverty and Social Exclusion

-- Welsh language
+- Welsh Language

 In addition, applications for the Horticulture Development scheme will address the strategic and thematic objectives of the Welsh Government.
 Activities will address at least one of the following Welsh Government priorities:

-- 1. fostering knowledge transfer and innovation in agriculture, forestry, and rural areas - 2. enhancing farm viability and competitiveness of all types of agriculture in all regions and promoting innovative farm technologies and the sustainable management of forests - 3. promoting food chain organisation, including processing and marketing of agricultural products, animal welfare and risk management in agriculture - 4. restoring, preserving and enhancing ecosystems dependent on agriculture and forestry - 5. promoting resource efficiency and supporting the shift towards a low carbon and climate resilient economy in the agriculture, food and forestry sectors - 6. promoting social inclusion, poverty reduction and economic development in rural areas
+(1) fostering knowledge transfer and innovation in agriculture, forestry, and rural areas;

+(2) enhancing farm viability and competitiveness of all types of agriculture in all regions and promoting innovative farm technologies and the sustainable management of forests;

+(3) promoting food chain organisation, including processing and marketing of agricultural products, animal welfare and risk management in agriculture;

+(4) restoring, preserving and enhancing ecosystems dependent on agriculture and forestry;

+(5) promoting resource efficiency and supporting the shift towards a low carbon and climate resilient economy in the agriculture, food and forestry sectors;

+(6) promoting social inclusion, poverty reduction and economic development in rural areas.

-World Trade Organisation and subsidy control
+World Trade Organisation and Subsidy Control

-- Subsidies provided under this scheme are considered to be payments under an environmental programme, which fall within the scope of Annex II of the WTO Agreement on Agriculture (AoA) and have been classified as 'green box'. - 2.
-As such, these subsidies are exempt from the UK-EU Trade and Cooperation Agreement (TCA) and the interim UK subsidy control regime.
+1. Subsidies provided under this scheme are considered to be payments under an environmental programme, which fall within the scope of Annex II of the WTO Agreement on Agriculture (AoA) and have been classified as 'green box'.

+2. As such, these subsidies are exempt from the UK-EU Trade and Cooperation Agreement (TCA) and the interim UK subsidy control regime.

-Section L: contacts
+Section L - contacts